epsilon537/boxlambda/docs/components_sdspi.md

 *SDSPI Simplified Block Diagram.*

-The above is a simplified block diagram illustrating the SDSPI core internal.
+The above is a simplified block diagram illustrating the SDSPI core internally.
 I won't be going into the details here.
 Dan Gisselquist did a great job documenting the core in the [spec](https://github.com/ZipCPU/sdspi/blob/master/doc/gpl-3.0.pdf) and the source code.

 ### SDSPISIM

 On the Verilator test bench, the MicroSD card PMOD is replaced with an `SDSPISIM` co-simulator. `SDSPISIM` was easy to plug into BoxLambda's test bench.
 The interface is similar to the UARTSIM co-simulator, already in use in the test bench, and also provided by Dan Gisselquist.

-Hereare the hooks to both co-simulators in the test bench's `tick()` function.
-The `tick()` function is the heart of the test bench advancing the simulation by one clock cycle:
+Here are the hooks to both co-simulators in the test bench's `tick()` function.
+The `tick()` function is the heart of the test bench, advancing the simulation by one clock cycle:

 ```
   //Feed SDSPI co-sim